buhpc/basic-cluster-install-scripts/README.md

 - OpenUCX

 ## IMPORTANT
-These scripts are tied together to build on each other as well, make sure to read any error logs and look at the comments in each script.
-These scripts also should be run using the admin account of each node.
-If an admin account is not available, these scripts need to be changed.
+These scripts are meant to build on each other, so it is critical to read any error logs and look at the comments in each script.
+All files should be run using the admin account of each node.
+If an admin account is not available, changes are necessary.
 For example,
- - All ```install_dir``` variables in the scripts need to be changed to a directory which is not protected
+ - All ```install_dir``` variables need to be changed to a directory which is not protected
- - All installations from package managers need to be built from source code
+ - All installations from package managers need to be built from source code if they are not already on the system
- - All commands need to be changed to use explicit executable locations
+ - All commands need to be changed to use explicit binary locations

 ## DEPENDENCIES
 Some scripts here require other scripts to be run first.
 They are as follows: